 - Spark 2.3 frameworks are deprecated in favor of Spark 2.4.
 Support for Spark 2.3 will be discontinued on December 1, 2020.

 Week of 28 October 2020

 Legacy APIs no longer supported for Watson Machine Learning Lite plan users

-The migration period for Watson Machine Learning Lite plan users to migrate assets to the V2 machine learning service instance and the V4 Watson Machine Learning APIs has ended.
-As a result, Lite users will get errors when scoring deployed assets that rely on deprecated APIs.
+The migration period for Watson Machine Learning Lite plan users to migrate assets to the V2 machine learning service instance and the V4 Watson Machine Learning APIs is ended.
+As a result, Lite users will get errors when they score deployed assets that rely on deprecated APIs.
 Create new deployments based on V4 Watson Machine Learning v4 APIs.
 For details, see API changes for Watson Machine Learning.

 Master Data Management service beta

 The Master Data Management service is now in beta.
 This new Master Data Management experience seamlessly consolidates data from the disparate sources that fuel your business to establish a single, trusted, 360-degree view of your customers.